UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The Price to Compare (PTC) is your utility’s default supply rate per kWh, which you can use to compare against offers from other energy suppliers.

-The Price to Compare (PTC) is the price per kilowatt-hour (kWh) that your local utility company charges for the “Supply” or “Generation” portion of your bill.
-Think of this as the “default setting” or “standard offer” for your electricity.
-This default service is often called “Standard Offer Service” or “Default Service” on your bill.
-If you have not switched to a third-party energy supplier, you are automatically enrolled in this default service.
-The utility buys electricity on the wholesale market and typically passes that cost directly to you, with supply charges overseen by your state’s public utility commission.
+The Price to Compare (PTC) is the specific cost per kilowatt-hour (kWh) that your local distribution utility charges for the actual energy you consume.
+Think of it as the default setting for your home’s power.
+If you have never switched to a third-party energy supplier, you are automatically enrolled in this base rate.
+The utility secures electricity on your behalf and passes that expense directly to you, with supply charges tightly overseen by your state’s public utility commission.

-Where to Find the Price to Compare on Your Bill
+Where to Find the PTC on Your Electric Bill

 A person highlights the 'Price to Compare' rate found on a utility bill's detail page.